5 Things Writers Should Stop to Appreciate on Thanksgiving | WritersDigest.com

 And even if you haven’t completed anything yet, you wouldn’t have started if you didn’t know that you could, and that in itself is worthy of endless admiration.

-Take a moment to be thankful for your own practical magic that allows to you make something from nothing, for the mental acuity to craft it and polish it into something you feel proud it, for the courage and perseverance it takes to to put words on the page.
+Take a moment to be thankful for your own practical magic that allows to you make something from nothing, for the mental acuity to craft it and polish it into something you feel proud of, for the courage and perseverance it takes to put words on the page.

 You rock, you dreamer-creator-wordsmith-worldbuilder-writer.
 You.
 Rock.